Locations in Denver: Essentials

 303-993-2364

 Linda Hampsten Fox opened her LoHi eatery — part market, part all-day dining destination — in 2017.
-Six years later, the menu continues to show off her passion for highlighting seasonal ingredients in unexpected ways as she composes dishes inspired by memories from her childhood, her travels and a thirty-year-plus career in restaurants.
+Seven years later, the menu continues to show off her passion for highlighting seasonal ingredients in unexpected ways as she composes dishes inspired by memories from her childhood, her travels and a thirty-year-plus career in restaurants.

 28 articles

-• Blackbelly
+• Blackbelly Market

 • Blazing Chicken Shack II